lyteword/chspurgeon-tod/volume-2/psalm-46.md

 **Verses 2-3.**

-1\.The great and many causes for fear.
+1\.
+The great and many causes for fear.

 (a) What might come—mountains, waters, etc., persecution, pestilence, etc.

 (b) What must come—afflictions, death, judgment.

-2\.The great and one cause for not fearing.
+2\.
+The great and one cause for not fearing.
 Fearlessness under such circumstances should be well grounded.
 God himself is our refuge, and we confiding in him are fearless. *G. Rogers.*

 **Verse 4.** Glad tidings in sad times; or, the city of God in the times of trouble and confusion, watered with the river of consolation. *Ralph Erskine.*

-**Verse 4.** What can this *river* be but that blessed covenant to which David himself repaired in the time of trouble?...And what are *the streams* of this river, but the outgoings and effects of this divine constitution?
+**Verse 4.** What can this *river* be but that blessed covenant to which David himself repaired in the time of trouble?...
+And what are *the streams* of this river, but the outgoings and effects of this divine constitution?

-1\.The blood of Jesus.
+1\.
+The blood of Jesus.

-2\.The influences of the Holy Spirit.
+2\.
+The influences of the Holy Spirit.

-3\.The doctrines and promises of the gospel.
+3\.
+The doctrines and promises of the gospel.

-4\.The ordinances of religion.
+4\.
+The ordinances of religion.

-5\.All the means of grace. *W. Jay.*
+5\.
+All the means of grace. *W. Jay.*

 **Verse 4.** *Make glad the city of God.* There are four ways in which the streams of a river would gladden the citizens.

-1\.The first regards *prospect.*
+1\.
+The first regards *prospect.*

-2\.The second regards *traffic.*
+2\.
+The second regards *traffic.*

-3\.The third regards *fertility.*
+3\.
+The third regards *fertility.*

-4\.The fourth regards *supply.
+4\.
+The fourth regards *supply.
 W. Jay.*

 **Verse 4.** *City of God.* The church may be called "the city *of God* " because, 1.
 He dwells in it (see Ps 44:5).
 2. He *founded* it and *built* it.
 3. It derives all *privileges* and *immunities* from him.
 4. He is the chief Ruler or Governor there.
 5. It is his property.
 6. He draws the *rent* of it. *Ralph Erskine.*